knowitnothing/btcx/README.md

 client = btcx.mtgox.create_client()
 ```

-telling the client  to listen for events  "currency\_info", which will
+telling the client  to listen for "currency\_info"  events, which will
 call into  a function whenever  they are  emitted.
 To do  this, first
 create a function to handle such event and then define the listener

 ```python